ACTIVE

 The Blue Line:

-• Runs east to west, connecting 69 Street in the south west to Saddletowne in the north east.
+• Runs East to West, connecting 69 Street in the south west to Saddletowne in the north east.
 It links established west-side communities like Signal Hill and Sunalta to the downtown core, then continues east through Bridgeland, Marlborough, and Whitehorn before reaching the rapidly growing north east.
 Key destinations include Bow Valley College, the Calgary Zoo, and popular shopping districts.

 Inner City Downtown: